Guide to 3D Printing Tolerances, Accuracy, and Precision

-Often, parts will need to be post-cured after 3D printing, and post-curing causes shrinkage.
+For example, in resin 3D printing, parts often need to be post-cured after 3D printing, and post-curing causes shrinkage.
 This is normal for any parts produced with resin-based SLA or DLP 3D printing processes, and may need to be considered in designs depending on the printer.
 PreForm, Formlabs’ free print file preparation software, automatically compensates for this shrinkage to ensure post-cured prints are dimensionally accurate to the original CAD designs.

-Achieving a successful 3D print requires attention to more than the printer itself, and consideration for the entire process.
+Producing accurate and precise 3D prints requires attention to more than the printer itself, and consideration for the entire process.

 Tolerancing in 3D Printing